tarwn/lessthandot-hugo/blogs/content/posts/2012-05-02-more-petapoco-id-s-and.md

 	}
 }
 ```
 And I will add an additional Person POCO to reflect the new column, as well as an Address POCO to reflect the new table.
-The simpler query logic is addictive, so I&#8217;ve decorated both POCOs (I&#8217;ll explain the ResultColumn later):
+The simpler query logic is addictive, so I've decorated both POCOs (I'll explain the ResultColumn later):

 ```csharp
 [TableName("Person")]